 In this program, we discuss the trepidation everyone (even published authors!) can sometimes feel at the sight of a blank page.
 Through interactive demonstrations and examples from my own writing life, I share tips and tricks for engaging in writing assignments with joy!
-After I model strategies for generating ideas, creating characters, identifying a problem, and adding sensory details, and how to show don’t tell, students will have time to apply the techniques independently to generate a piece of unique creative writing.
+After I model strategies for generating ideas, creating characters, identifying a problem, creating sensory-rich settings, students will have time to apply the techniques independently to generate a piece of unique creative writing.
 We then participate in group share based on my own critique group structures and students return to their piece to choose a favorite sentence to polish and highlight.
 My goal is for every student to leave this workshop with renewed confidence in their writing ability.

 Note: I’m happy to tailor presentations to specific grades (my books are best suited for grades 3-7) or customize topics to fit your school’s curriculum needs.
 Connecting with readers while supporting teachers is my goal!

-During the school year, I have a limited number of FREE 20-MINUTE VIRTUAL Q&A slots for classrooms or book clubs that have read one of my books.
+During the school year, I have a limited number of FREE 20-MINUTE VIRTUAL READING plus Q&A slots, with priority given to classrooms or book clubs that have read one of my books.

 Please contact me at nancytandonauthor (at) gmail (dot) com if you are interested in setting up an author event.